 AURA AROUND ALL TEN FINGERTIPS

-The GOV images show the bioplasmic energy field around the fingertips of a subject, before and after the Meditation on Twin Hearts.
+The GDV images show the bioplasmic energy field around the fingertips of a subject, before and after the Meditation on Twin Hearts.
 From this experiment, we can conclude that the energy of a person increases tremendously after the doing the Meditation on Twin Hearts.
 The Meditation on Twin Hearts has spiritual, psychological and physical benefits

 AURA AROUND THE ENTIRE BODY